Report Data FAQs

-1. Firstly, what is a ‘Page’ in PaperCut’s reports?
+1. What is a ‘Page’ in PaperCut’s reports?

 In the dashboards and user lists, you’ll see the ‘Page’ count listed.
 Generally, this refers to one ‘side’ of a sheet of paper printed.
 So for a 3 page Color PDF document, it will report as 3 color pages.
 If you’re printing Duplex, it will show as 3 color pages, or 2 duplex pages (it took 2 duplex sheets of paper to print the job - 2 pages on one sheet of paper and 1 page on the other sheet).